Abdellatif Kechiche

-Abdellatif Kechiche ([abdɛlatif keʃiʃ]; عبد اللطيف كشيش, born 7 December 1960) is a Tunisian-French actor, film director and screenwriter.
-He made his directorial debut in 2000 with La Faute à Voltaire, which he also wrote.
-Known for his naturalistic style, he has been awarded several times at the César Awards and won the Palme d’Or at the 2013 Cannes film festival for his film Blue Is the Warmest Colour.
+Abdellatif Kechiche ([abdɛlatif keʃiʃ]; عبد اللطيف كشيش, born 7 December 1960), also known as Abdel Kechiche, is a Tunisian-French filmmaker, producer and actor.

+Known for his naturalistic style, he has been awarded several times at the César Awards, including Best Film for Games of Love and Chance (2003) and The Secret of the Grain (2007), and the Palme d'Or at the 2013 Cannes Film Festival for his film Blue Is the Warmest Colour.

 Early life

 Born in Tunis, Tunisia, Kechiche emigrated with his parents to Nice, France when he was six years old.
 Passionate about theater, he took drama classes at the Antibes Conservatory.
 He performed several shows on the Cote d’Azur, most notably a play by Federico Garcia Lorca in 1978 and a play by Eduardo Manet the following year.
-He was equally as dedicated to directing as he was to performing in theater, he presented The Architect at the Avignon Festival in 1981.
+He was equally dedicated to directing as he was to performing in theater; he presented The Architect at the Avignon Festival in 1981.

+Career

-In film, his first acting role was in Abdelkrim Bahioul’s Mint Tea, where he played a young Algerian immigrant who moved to Paris to make his fortune.
+In film, his first acting role was in Abdelkrim Bahioul's Mint Tea, where he played a young Algerian immigrant who moved to Paris to make his fortune.